gt987/gt987.github.io/_posts/2018-01-28-A good movie to watch.md

 ## GitHub Repo

-The code for the analysis is available on my GitHub repository if you are interested.
+The code for the analysis is available on my GitHub [repo](https://github.com/gt987/A-good-movie) if you are interested.
 Enjoy!